bespalovdn/asterisk-scala/README.md

         }
     }

 This handler will process single AGI request.
 I.e. for every single AGI request the `AgiServer` will create their own `AgiHandler` instance.
+We will back to details of this class implementation a bit later.

+The second class you have to create, is `AgiHandlerFactory`:

+    class AgiHandlerFactory extends AgiRequestHandlerFactory
+    {
+        override def createHandler(): AgiRequestHandler = new AgiHandler() }

+The `AgiServer` instance will use this factory to create an instance of `AgiHandler`.
+Each time the new `AGI` request received by `AgiServer`, the `AgiHandlerFactory.createHandler()` method is going to call by `AgiServer`.

+Finally, you have to create an instance of `AgiServer`:

+    object Main
+    {
+        val agiBindAddr = InetSocketAddress.createUnresolved("0.0.0.0", 5000)

+        def main(args: Array[String]): Unit ={
+            // create the AgiServer instance
+            val server = new AgiServer(agiBindAddr, new AgiHandlerFactory)
+            // run the server
+            val lifetime = server.run()
+            // wait until server stopped
+            Await.ready(lifetime.stopped, Duration.Inf)
+        }
+    }

+The comments in code gives detailed presentation about what's going on here.

+Now, back to the `AgiHandler's` implementation:

+    class AgiHandler extends AgiRequestHandler
+    {
+        override def handle(request: AgiRequest): Future[Unit] = {
+            Playback("demo-congrats").send() >> Hangup.send() >> ().toFuture
+        }
+    }

 The logic of handler should be placed into `handle(request: AgiRequest): Future[Unit]` method.